 A Phase 1 coaching session is most appropriate for those who want to make sure that their petition is legally sound and structured.
 This is ideal for those who have experienced a severe incident of abuse and/or a pattern of abuse that has been running over a period of time.

-Online registration and scheduling coming soon!
-To schedule a Phase 1 coaching session, please call 314-329-5339.
+To register online for a Phase 1 coaching session, please CLICK HERE.

 Phase 2: Hearing Preparation